 Do not enlarge the holes of splices and connections between segments or elements of main members without approval by the Office of Materials Management.

-Adjust structures to the correct alignment and to the marked bearing centerlines before beginning permanent fastening. ermanently fasten cross frames and lateral bracing in continuous beam or girder spans completing main connections in adjacent spans; however, install sufficient bracing to maintain structural stability.
+Adjust structures to the correct alignment and to the marked bearing centerlines before beginning permanent fastening.
+Do not permanently fasten cross frames and lateral bracing in continuous beam or girder spans until completing main connections in adjacent spans; however, install sufficient bracing to maintain structural stability.
 For erection bolts used to fasten cross frames, use not less than 5/8-inch (16 mm) diameter, and fully tighten bolts according to 513.20.

-Erect end cross frames and end dams in a manner that ensures bearing parts remain in bearing contact.513.27 Shop Coating.
+Erect end cross frames and end dams in a manner that ensures bearing parts remain in bearing contact.

+Permanently fasten all intermediate cross frames before deck placement begins.

+The webs of primary members shall be plumb before deck placement begins.

+513.27 Shop Coating.
 For steel surfaces specified to be coated according to Item 514, apply a prime coat in the shop.